-More frequently, prior scientific work is not "reproducible."
+More and more frequently, prior scientific work is not "reproducible."
 But is it a crisis?
-Does reproducibility lead us to "truth"?
-A study of how science may find truth discovers that diversity of scientific approaches may be more crucial.
+And does reproducibility lead us to "truth"?
+A study of how science may find truth discovers that the diversity of scientific approaches may be crucial.

 The FDA just announced the approval of a new drug for psoriasis.
 But it really isn't new at all -- it's a combination of two generic psoriasis drugs in one tube.
 The price of the tube is interesting and the company involved even more so.
 Welcome to the world of insanely expensive generics.